y3owk1n/dotmd.nvim/README.md

 When you create a new journal file, **dotmd.nvim**:

-1. Builds today's journal path (e.g. `journal/2025-04-09.md`).
+1. Checks if today's journal file exists (e.g. `journal/2025-04-09.md`).
-2. If the file doesn’t exist, creates it using the journal template.
+2. If the file doesn't exist, prompt for create confirmation.
+2. If confirm, creates it using the journal template.
 3. Opens it for editing.

 ### Picker